-Ms Bauer beamed as she enjoyed her first days in an Australia famously in love with magazines, whose publishers had long enjoyed copy sales and profit margins ahead of their counterparts in the larger UK market and which was experiencing its 19th year of continuous economic growth.
-Unlike Australia’s record-breaking economic growth, Bauer’s smiles didn’t last.
+Ms Bauer beamed as she enjoyed her first days in an Australia famously in love with magazines, whose publishers had long enjoyed copy sales and profit margins ahead of their counterparts in the larger UK market and whose economy was experiencing its 19th year of continuous growth.
+Unlike Australia’s record-breaking economic growth, Yvonne Bauer’s smiles didn’t last.

 In 2020, having racked up trading losses of some A$200m (and now with its fifth CEO), the family-owned company is preparing to quit the Australian media market.
 It’s had enough.